MorpheusAIs/Docs/Techno Capital Machine (TCM)/TechnoCapitalMachineTCM.md

 - The ability to access uncensored data permissionlessly.

 ## Extending the Morpheus TCM Using the MOR Token
-The MOR tokens can serve as a means of extending the Techno Capital Machine to developers who want to build on the Morpehus platform.
+The MOR tokens can serve as a means of extending the Techno Capital Machine to developers who want to build on the Morpheus platform.
 This could be implimented in the following way.

 1. Reuse the same Smart Contracts, just this time instead of providing stETH, users stake MOR tokens.